 To get around these limitations, we’ve developed two levels of brand compliance: “Flexible Brand Guidelines” and “Strict Brand Guidelines.”
 Here are their key differences:

-We aim for Concepts that are 80% brand complaint, but we don’t insist on the ads being any closer than that.
+We aim for Concepts that are 80% brand-compliant, but we don’t insist on the ads being any closer than that.
 Why?
 Because we’re being data-driven rather than brand-driven.
 We want to know what works, even if it doesn’t necessarily achieve brand compliance.
 Also, because very few people have seen the ad in our tests, we’re minimizing exposure to what is ultimately a fairly small brand deviation.

 If you didn’t take statistics in school or you don’t do a lot of A/B testing in your job, “statistical confidence” may be a new concept.
 So here’s the thumbnail explanation: To be sure the results of any split-test are valid, you need a large enough body of data (or a large enough number of actions) to know the results you’ve gotten aren’t just random chance.